 In any case, it’s good to be aware of the main types of IIoT sensors that are out there.
 That way, you can be sure that your organization is leveraging all that industrial IoT devices have to offer.

-13 Main Types of Industrial IoT Sensors
+16 Main Types of Industrial IoT Sensors

-Depending on the industrial sector you operate in, the goals you’re trying to achieve, and the current level of manufacturing controls and automation, the range of most suitable IoT devices will vary.
+Depending on the industrial sector you operate in, the goals you’re trying to achieve, and the current level of manufacturing controls and automation, the range of the most suitable IoT devices will vary.
 However, thanks to years of successfully delivering software projects in this sphere, we’ve assembled a list of the most popular IoT sensors to date.
 Let’s take a look.

 Discover how Velvetech developed a Cold Chain Monitoring Solution

-After all, in many industries, if a fridge or freezer doesn’t maintain a specific temperature when goods are moved, safety of the items can be compromised and they may be deemed unusable.
+After all, in many industries, if a fridge or freezer doesn’t maintain a specific temperature when goods are moved, the safety of the items can be compromised and they may be deemed unusable.
 Especially, in the food and beverage or pharmaceutical industries.

 Since no company wants to suffer such losses on the bottom line, temperature sensors are some of the most popular ones that organizations consider implementing today.